c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 get status updates.
 If the task fails, it may be retried.
 On completion, an email report is sent to the interested parties.
 This is Smuggler's life purpose---at least for now.
 And for now, the only task Smuggler knows how to run is an OMERO import.
+But it should be possible to add any other task without too much sweat using the same run/retry/notify mechanism.
-If you haven't done it yet, now it'd be a good time to take Smuggler for a spin as explained [here][whirlwind-tour] so you have a good idea of how Smuggler's REST API works before we look at what happens under the bonnet.
+If you haven't done it yet, now it'd be a good time to take Smuggler for a spin as explained [here][whirlwind-tour] so you have a good idea of what is the functionality Smuggler makes available through its REST API before we look at what happens under the bonnet.

 Conceptual Overview